CH-Low/ubongo3d/README.md

 2. **Export Settings**:
    - Set the format to **GLTF** for compatibility.
    - Change the orientation to **"Z is up"** to match standard 3D coordinate systems.
+   - Rotate Z 180 degree for the correct placement.